As amended on May 2, 2017 by the General Membership

 Section 7.
 Members-at-Large

-An incoming President shall appoint one Member-at-Large in January.
-The Member-at-Large shall serve on the Board for a term of 2 years.
-There shall be two such members serving at the same time with staggered terms.
+An incoming President shall appoint two Members-at-Large in January.
+The Members-at-Large shall serve on the Board for a term of two years.
+There shall be four such members serving at the same time with staggered two-year terms.

 Board of Directors